Visualizing Categorical Distributions

 ...
 (190 rows omitted)

-The Disney subsidiary Buena Vista shows up frequently in the top ten, as do Fox and Warner Brothers.
+The studios MGM, Fox, Universal, and Paramount show up more than once in the top ten.
 Which studios will appear most frequently if we look among all 200 rows?

 To figure this out, first notice that all we need is a table with the movies and the studios; the other information is unnecessary.